mathewsanders/Scrubber/README.md

 <img src="./assets/scrubber-simple-2.gif" width="320">

+### Initializers

+A `ScrubContainerView` can be initialized multiple ways.
+The default initializer creates a stage width a 300x300 pixel size.

+`ScrubContainerView.init(width: Double, height: Double)` allows a stage of any size.

+Convenience initializers `ScrubContainerView.init(device: Device)` and `ScrubContainerView.init(device: Device, orientation: Orientation)` allow for stages to be created for `Device.iPhoneSE`, `.iPhone`, and .`iPhonePlus` and orientations `.portrait` or `.landscape`.

+### Examples

-The playground includes this simple example, as well as a [slightly more complex example](https://github.com/mathewsanders/Scrubber/blob/master/source/Animation.playground/Pages/Keyframe%20example.xcplaygroundpage/Contents.swift) that includes a 4-step animation chained together using keyframes to show how more complex multi-step animations can be built.
+The playground includes the example above, as well as a [slightly more complex example](https://github.com/mathewsanders/Scrubber/blob/master/source/Animation.playground/Pages/Keyframe%20example.xcplaygroundpage/Contents.swift) that includes a 4-step animation chained together using keyframes to show how more complex multi-step animations can be built, and a blank template ready to start writing a new animation from scratch.

 <img src="./assets/scrubber-chained-1.gif" width="320">

 ## Roadmap
 - [x] UISlider to scrub animations
 - [x] Button to play animation with default timing curve and duration
-- [ ] Initializers for different device sizes
+- [x] Initializers for different device sizes
 - [ ] Resume animation after scrubbing
 - [ ] Pause/resume animation
 - [ ] Scrub paused animation